Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Introduction

 We prove that synchronization occurs with high probability as $n\to \infty$ if the initial conditions converge to a smooth initial function defined on $\mathbb S^2$.
 A precise statement is given in the next section.
 We remark that this does not imply a global synchronization result since we are saying nothing about sequences of initial conditions that do not converge to a smooth function.

 Our proof is based on a scaling limit that states that, in our regime, solutions to \eqref{eq:kuramoto.general} converge, in compact time intervals, to solutions of the heat equation on the sphere with values in $\mathbb S^1$, if the initial conditions do so.
 Since this heat equation is globally synchronizing, we can use our scaling limit to ensure that the solution of \eqref{eq:kuramoto.general} visits a neighborhood of the phase-locked state in finite time.
 The argument concludes with the use of a well-known result \cite{bullo2020lectures} that guarantees that for any connected graph of $n$ vertices, the set $\{\mathbf u\in (\bS^1)^n \colon |u_i -u_j| < \pi/2\}$ is contained in the basin of attraction of the phase-locked state.
+This strategy has been previously used at least in \cite{GHV,nagpal2024}.